wal-e/wal-e/README.rst

   * Should have dependencies (e.g. argparse)
   * Should install commands into bin using setuptools entry points

-* backup_fetch: fetching a base backup
+* backup-fetch: fetching a base backup
-* wal_fetch: fetching a WAL segment
+* wal-fetch: fetching a WAL segment
-* wal_push: pushing a WAL segment
 * Investigate pg_lesslog.
 This tool strips the WAL file of full-page binary images, making it *much* smaller, but this also makes the recovery process more expensive (has to do more seeking to do